mohamed-elhaissan/moocup/README.md

 ## Support

-moocup is completely free to use.
-If you wish to support moocup, you can do so at [Ko-fi](https://ko-fi.com/jaydipsanghani)
+moocup is completely free to use. and is maintained by myself.

+If you wish to provide moocup a better future, you can do so at [Ko-fi](https://ko-fi.com/jaydipsanghani)

-Your support allows me to provide better features in moocup. if you'd like you can also help by contributing to moocup.
+You can also help me out by [contributing](#contributing).

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J41GWDRD)